San Jose Bicycle Laws

 Important Provisions of California’s Sharing The Road Laws

-The sharing the road laws, which are sprinkled throughout the California Vehicle Code (CVC), contain a number of provisions that regulate where bicyclists can ride.
+The sharing the road laws contain a number of provisions that regulate where bicyclists can ride.
+You can find these laws sprinkled throughout the California Vehicle Code (CVC).
 Here’s a summary of those provisions:

-Motorized bicycles: Motorized bicycles may not be used on trails, bike paths or lanes unless allowed by local authorities.
+Motorized bicycles.
+An individual cannot use motorized bicycles on trails, bike paths or lanes unless allowed by local authorities.
 See CVC 21207.5.

 The sharing the road laws apply to various slow-moving vehicles, including: